Saturday, March 26, 2011

 Saturday, March 12, 2011

-This has been quite a tragic weekend.
-On Friday, I heard from someone that there was a Tsunami in Japan and that many people were killed but I didn't quite "get" what happened.
+What a tragic weekend.
+On Friday, I heard from someone that there was a Tsunami in Japan and that many people were killed but I didn't quite get what happened.
 Only when I saw the pictures on the news, which looked like scenes even a top Hollywood disaster movie wouldn't have the budget for, did I realize the enormity of the disaster.
 Suddenly I realized that in every house that was effortlessly swept away, every car, there were people and a life.
-Then I woke up today to find out that an innocent family in Shomron was brutally murdered including a 3 yr old and 5-month baby who were stabbed to death.
+Then I woke up today to find out that an innocent family in Shomron was brutally murdered including a 3-year-old and 5-month-old baby who were stabbed to death.
 I don't want to get into politics, but a murder is a murder and it's very heartbreaking.
-This song may be talking about something completely different, but I felt like choosing it.
-I had the honour of seeing Tal Cohen Shalev in an intimate concert a while ago and I still remember how everything just stopped and I felt goosebumps on my arms.
+This song is about something completely different, but I felt like choosing it.
+I was lucky to see Tal Cohen Shalev in an intimate concert a while ago and I still remember how everything just stopped and I felt goosebumps on my arms.
 Hoping for a peaceful week.

 Saturday, March 5, 2011

-After a very long tour of his excellent last album "Help on the Way" Noam Rotem is back with a new album and this is his 2nd single.
+After a long tour of his excellent last album "Help on the Way" Noam Rotem is back with a new album and this is his 2nd single.
 I've always liked Noam's songs because they sound so honest and the music is great.
 I liked Noam's melancholic songs, but it's great to hear him in an energetic song like this one.
-I'm very curious how the rest of his upcoming album will be and hope I'll be able to see him live especially with songs like this.
+I'm very curious how the rest of his upcoming album will be and hope I'll be able to see him live- especially with songs like this one.

 On red roads on the way to you